 How 3D Printing in Polyamide (MJF) Really Works

-Since then, many of our customers have tried this new technology and have enjoyed its advantages, but today we wanted to explain more in depth how 3D printing in Polyamide (MJF) works, as well as digging into the differences between our 3D printing polyamides.
+In this blog, we take a look at how 3D printing in Polyamide (MJF) works, as well as digging into the differences between our 3D printing polyamides.

 HP Multi Jet Fusion: The Technology

 Similar to Laser Sintering, HP Multi Jet Fusion is a powder-based technology.
 But unlike SLS, it does not use lasers.
 The powder bed of the machine is heated uniformly but instead of a laser, a fusing agent is jetted where particles need to be selectively fused.

 After this process, a detailing agent is also jetted to improve the resolution of the print.
 While infrared lights pass over the surface of the powder bed, the jetted material captures the heat and distributes it evenly.
 Watch this video to see MJF technology in action.

 Polyamide (MJF) is a very fine, white granular powder.
 Its natural finish has a sandy look and a grey color.
 The final color is grey because the white polyamide powder is mixed with the black ink used as a fusing agent.
 That’s why the final grey can have slightly different shadings depending on the print.
 For a uniform look, it is possible to dye the printed models in black.

 You should use Polyamide (MJF) for models which require crisp textures, surface details or labels.
 It’s also a good material for highly complex parts with lattices and hinges.